bayersglassey/bagblog/entries/2025/jul/algebra_of_chess.md

 But our goal of solving for x isn't one of the rules of algebra; it's just something we layer on top.
-Algebra doesn't tell us that we *have* to solve for x; in fact, it says it's totally fine if we do this:
+Algebra doesn't tell us that we *have* to solve for x; in fact, it says it's totally fine if we introduce a new variable, e.g. like this:

     3x + 4 - 7y = 5 - 7y